Taxxx/javaee-6-demos/simple-http-servlet/README.md

 ## Configuring the servlet

-Java EE 6 allows us to configure the servlet withou using a web descriptor, just by using annotations.
+Java EE 6 allows us to configure the servlet without using a web descriptor, just by using annotations.
 The `@WebServlet` annotation do all the work for us.
 As easy as a pie:

 	@WebServlet(urlPatterns = {"/SimpleHttpServlet"})